 - Dates the modified-duty assignment is to begin and end

 - Salary to be paid

 - Statement that the university will provide training if needed

 - Attached copy of the Work Status Report (DWC-73)

 Note: Employee's restrictions often change during the modified-duty period.
-If this happens, you should draft a new letter and make sure you and your employee sign it.
+If this happens, make sure the manager drafts a new letter with appropriate signatures.